debuglevel/ansible-playbook-template/README.md

 python -m pip install ansible # Works without "python3.8" as we're in a virtual environment now
 ```

+In WSL, it might be better to not create the virtual environment under `/mnt/c` as this is pretty slow.

 ### Install Ansible dependency stuff

 ```sh